DevExpress/dotnet-eud/README.md

   > We recommend using the `--serve` DocFX switch to preview documentation, and then share it with end users via a web server instead of browsing the file system.

 If your issue is not listed, you can [submit a new issue to this repository](https://github.com/DevExpress/dotnet-eud/issues/new) or contact us via the [DevExpress Support Center](https://www.devexpress.com/Support/Center/).
 You can search the [DocFX issues list](https://github.com/dotnet/docfx/issues), or try building the [docfx\-seed](https://github.com/docascode/docfx-seed) sample documentation project to check if your issue is specific to this repository.

-## Obtain End-User Documentation for Versions Before 17.1
-This repository provides help files for DevExpress versions 17.1 and above.
-End-user documentation for previous versions is published in CHM and PDF formats at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.